skrattaren/apf.rst/apf.rst

 + [p.
 150] "'Ah...
 Aunt Carmilla...'"

-  "Carmilla_", by J. Sheridan LeFanu, was one of the earliest literary vampire stories, published in 1872, a good quarter of a century before "Dracula_".
+  **Carmilla**, by J. Sheridan LeFanu, was one of the earliest literary vampire stories, published in 1872, a good quarter of a century before **Dracula**.
 The story about bathing in the blood of virgins is told of Erzsebet Bathory (1560-1614), a Hungarian princess who believed that it would keep her young; her name is often associated with vampire stories.